sumaia2021/UNO-Card-Recognition/README.md

 # UNO-Card-Recognition
-### This project's goal was to recognize cards from the game UNO.
-The application takes input from a file or a camera and identify cards in an image.
+### The project's goal is to recognize cards from the game UNO.
+The program takes input from a file or a camera and identify cards in an image.
 The project includes creating the image dataset on which the recognition procedure will be performed.
 The dataset folder must be imported into the Jupyter notebook.

 ##### The following libraries need to be imported.